aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/bordertype/_index.md

 ## BorderType enum

 Specifies sides of a border.
+To learn more, visit the [Programming with Documents](https://docs.aspose.com/words/cpp/programming-with-documents/) documentation article.

 ```cpp
 enum class BorderType